 If your recycling day falls on a holiday, recycling will be held on the following work day along with your regular rubbish pick-up.
 Blue plastic bags are reserved exclusively for recycling and may not be removed when used for rubbish.
 Please place blue bags, cardboard and newspaper at least six feet away from rubbish on scheduled recycling collection days.

-Combine only these 5 CORE items in your Curbside Recycling.
-Empty, Rinse, Dry and Replace Caps for CANS, CARTONS, GLASS BOTTLES and JARS, or PLASTIC BOTTLES and JUGS.
-These 5 CORE items can be combined into one common blue bag.
-Use large 13 or 30 gallon size blue bags available at your local grocery store.
+Combine only these 6 CORE items in your Curbside Recycling.
+Empty, Rinse, Dry and Replace Caps for CANS, CARTONS, GLASS BOTTLES, JARS, or PLASTIC BOTTLES, JUGS or TUBS with lids.
+These 6 CORE items can be combined into one common blue bag Use large 13 or 30 gallon size blue bags available at your local grocery store.
 Continue to use small blue check-out grocery bags or brown grocery bags for newspapers and magazine.
 Cuyahoga County is encouraging all residents to not use blue plastic bags and use a container or can no larger than 35 gal. to recycle these items.
 A blue plastic bag can be tied to the handle to indicate recycling.
 As of yet, the City of Brecksville is not enforcing this, you may continue to use blue plastic bags.

 Place Recyclables, broken down and bundled corrugated cardboard and newspaper at least six feet away from rubbish on scheduled Recycling Collection Days.